Arunvishnu123/smart-building-management-system/readme.md

 ### Unit Test

 - I added unit test of controller layer,  service layer and repository layer(For custom queries)
-- Note -  I only add unit test for building controller and that is not working.
-I use jwt tokens to secure the api, I include this in the unit test but it the test fails.
-I couldn't find the reason till now.
+- Note -  I only added unit test for building controller and that is not working.
+I used jwt tokens to secure the api, I include this in the unit test but the test fails.
+I couldn't able to find the reason till now.
-- Apart from this I add unit test for service layer and repository layer of all the entities(Except User)
+- Apart from this I added unit test for service layer and repository layer of all the entities(Except User) and it works fines

 ### Folder Structure